-29.01 Compassionate Leave of Absence of twenty-one point six (21.6) working hours with pay shall be granted to a regular employee at the time of notification of death upon application to the Employer in the event of a death of a member of the employee's immediate family.
-This shall include parent (or alternatively stepparent or foster parent), spouse, child, step-child, brother, sister, father-in-law, mother-in-law, grandparent, grandchild, legal guardian, ward and relative permanently residing in the employee's household, or with whom the employee permanently resides.
+29.01 Compassionate Leave of Absence of twenty-two arid one-half (22.5) working hours with pay shall he granted to a regular employee at the time of notification of death upon application to tho Employer in the event of a death of a member of the employee's immediate family.
+This shall include parent (or alternatively step-parent or foster parent), spouse, child, step-child, brother, sister, rather-in-law, mother-in-law, grandparent, grandchild, legal guardian, ward and relative permanently residing in the employee's household, or with whom the employee permanently resides.